minimuutti/minimuutti.github.io/en/info/index.md

 * 6.4.2016 New activation post; Paper bags
 * 6.4.2016 New activation post; Coral cappuccino
 * 6.4.2016 New treat dispenser post; Toys combined
-* 28.3.2016 New photos added in category; Spring
 * 18.3.2016 New activation post; Fleece puzzle
 * 18.3.2016 New activation post; Mystery box
 * 17.3.2016 New activation post; Knick-knacks puzzle